This is a 3-hour, informal workshop with key staff to discuss the logistics and realities of embedding Mental Health First Aiders into the workplace.

 Support and promote these Mental Health First Aiders across your organisation

-Attend a Mental Health First Aid course endorsed by NHS Health Scotland.
+Attend a Mental Health First Aid course endorsed by NHS Health Scotland or First Aid for Mental Health (FAA) by Nucu Training.

 Created an environment in the workplace where mental health is being widely discussed; top down and bottom up.